 A supplement can be an easier option in this case because it allows you to take in more turmeric than you can actually eat.

-If you want to go the supplement route, then I recommend going with Gaia Herbs’ turmeric.
+If you want to go the supplement route, then try these turmeric capsules from Gaia Herbs.

 Can turmeric help with menopause?